get10101/10101/README.md

 #### Setup

-0. If you have run the app before, we recommend to clear the dev environment by running `just wipe`
+1. If you have run the app before, we recommend to clear the dev environment by running `just wipe`

-1. Start the complete project stack with `just all`.
+2. Start the complete project stack with `just all`.

-2. Fund and configure coordinator by running `just fund`

 #### Adding funds to 10101 lightning wallet

-3. Create an invoice in your 10101 app by navigating to the receive screen.
+1. Create an invoice in your 10101 app by navigating to the receive screen.
-   _Note, that you have to provide the coordinator host to the mobile app like that `just run`_

-4. Open `http://localhost:8080/faucet/` (note: ensure to add the trailing `/` as otherwise nginx will try to redirect the request)

-5. Copy the invoice and enter it on the lightning faucet.
-Hit send and you will receive your funds momentarily.
+2. Click on the "pay the invoice with 10101 faucet" button.